WALKING WITH GOD

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

 After more than 65 years as a disciple of Jesus, I have learned a few things.
 I would like to share them with you.

 Clamoring for God to spare someone from death is certainly not a good idea until we hear from God what His intentions are.
-Why don't we go to God first and find our what He wants.
-Then if God wants prayer that He might save someone's life, then we get busy and pray.
-Do we want God's will for the sick individual, or our own will.?
+Why don’t we go to God first and find out what He wants?
+Then if God wants prayer that He might save someone’s life, then we get busy and pray.
+Do we want God’s will for the sick individual, or our own will?

 The greatest prayer of all is, “Your will be done.”
 When we can’t pray that, we have an idol.
 We cannot walk with God with that attitude!

 I remember one time my son David had rolled his car and injured his back.
 The hospital had x-rayed his spinal column and it appeared to be uninjured.
 Yet he kept complaining of pain in his back.
 They nurses wanted to dismiss him, and so they told him to be brave and the pain would go away.
 I went down the elevator and into the parking lot of the Kaiser hospital.
 I prayed (and it was not an easy prayer), “God, if you want to take David home to You, then I am willing.”

 I took the elevator back up to David’s room.
 Dr. McCarberg, our family doctor, had left his office in the Escondido Kaiser branch and had driven down to the main Kaiser hospital in San Diego.
 Dr. McCarberg walked into David’s room, reviewed the situation, looked at the x-ray, and said, “Take another x-ray with a side view instead of a front view.”
 The front view looked straight.
 The side view was crooked.